Jihii Jolly

 As a parent, journalist, and organizer, the tension between work and life grew into the central question of my work: What happens after the professions and systems we’ve relied on to navigate life begin to dissolve?
 How do we design better tools and frameworks for the invisible work that sustains our lives and communities?

 Previously, I was Director of Engagement at the International Association for Feminist Economics, the founding host of the Buddhist podcast Buddhability, and a freelance journalist covering women’s labor, media, and news literacy.
-My work has appeared in The Atlantic, Narratively, Columbia Journalism Review, The New Humanitarian, and Tricycle, among others.
+My writing has appeared in The Atlantic, Narratively, Columbia Journalism Review, The New Humanitarian, and Tricycle, among others.

 I’m based in San Francisco, where I co-organize a community for Mothers in Art & Design, and am always up for a chat about shared interests.
 You can get in touch here.